COSMIC: Data Efficient Instruction-tuning For Speech In-Context Learning: Introduction

 To prepare the instruction tuning with the speech data, we prompt GPT-3.5 to generate comprehension test question-answer (SQA) pairs based on the transcripts of our training corpus and train a speech encoder and a text LLM together to answer questions based on the input speech content.
-By the instruction-tuning on 450 hours of English (EN) only speech data, COSMIC evolves the ability of zero-shot text-instruction following capability in ASR and zero-shot \& few-shot in-context learning in unseen EN$\to$X speech translation task.
-Our key contribution of this work lies in: \begin{itemize}[leftmargin=2em] \item A data-efficient instruction-tuning method which effectively glues speech input into pre-trained text LLMs and brings in-context learning abilities for unseen speech tasks. \item Thorough investigation and quantitative analysis of the in-context learning in speech tasks of the model. \item A lineup of COSMIC models that achieve strong performance on multiple tasks including ASR, speech comprehension and S2TT. \end{itemize}
+By instruction-tuning on 450 hours of English (EN) only speech data, COSMIC evolves the ability of zero-shot text-instruction following capability in ASR and zero-shot \& few-shot in-context learning in unseen EN$\to$X speech translation task.
+Our key contribution of this work lies in: a) \textbf{A data-efficient instruction-tuning method} which effectively glues speech input into pre-trained text LLMs and brings in-context learning abilities for unseen speech tasks. b) Thorough investigation and \textbf{quantitative analysis of the in-context learning} in speech tasks of the model.

 We discuss about the related work in Section \ref{section:relatedwork} and present our methods in Section \ref{section:methodolgy}.
 We describe in details how the instruction-following fine-tune data is generated and the speech tasks we evaluate on in Section \ref{section:datasetup}.
-Experiments and results are discussed in Section \ref{section:experiment} and finally we conclude in Section \ref{section:conclusion}.
+We dive deep into experiments and results in Section \ref{section:experiment}.
+Section \ref{section:conclusion} concludes the paper.